Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `CritIgnoreDestroyedComponent` (true or false, default false)<br>
 > Setting: `CritIgnoreEmptySlots` (true or false, default false)<br>
 >
-> When set to true, a successful critical hit will ignore destroyed components and/or empty slots.
+> When true, a successful critical hit will ignore destroyed components and/or empty slots.
 > These settings simulate Classic BattleTech's crit reroll that happens when the crit slot is invalid.